Centred Content

 Ellen Dirstein

 Ellen recently retired after working for more than 40 years with children and families.
 Ellen has a master’s degree in clinical psychology which has allowed her to work in the fields of education, mental health and child welfare.
 She relocated to the Grey Bruce area after living in Northern Ontario for 30 years.
-Ellen chose this area as her family has had ties to Grey Bruce going back more than a century!
-This is Ellen’s first experience sitting on a board of directors and she looks forward to supporting an organization that is vital to this community.
+Ellen chose this area as her family has had ties to Grey Bruce going back more than a century.

 Alison Fernandes